-The FD&C Act, as amended by AGDUFA, authorizes FDA to collect fees from industry to supplement nonuser fee appropriations that the Agency spends on the process for the review of abbreviated applications for generic new animal drugs.
+The FD&C Act, as amended by AGDUFA, authorizes FDA to collect fees from industry to supplement non-user fee appropriations that the Agency spends on the process for the review of abbreviated applications for generic new animal drugs.

 The Animal Drug and Animal Generic Drug User Fee Amendments of 2018 includes the reauthorization of AGDUFA, also known as AGDUFA III, which extends the AGDUFA program from October 1, 2018, through September 30, 2023.
-This 5-year reauthorization provides continued funding for FDA from FY

-2019 through FY 2023 to support program operations, evaluation, and improvement.
-AGDUFAIII continues to deliver tremendous public health benefits by enhancing FDA's capacity to review generic new animal drug submissions to help ensure that products coming to the market for the American public will be safe and effective.
+This 5-year reauthorization provides continued funding for FDA from FY 2019 through FY 2023 to support program operations, evaluation, and improvement.
+AGDUFA III continues to deliver tremendous public health benefits by enhancing FDA's capacity to review generic new animal drug submissions to help ensure that products coming to the market for the American public will be safe and effective.
+On September 30th, 2023, the program was reauthorized for an additional five years from FY 2024 through FY 2028 (AGDUFA IV).